kuhumcst/rescope/README.md

 rescope
 =======
-With rescope, the combined forces of [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) and the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) allow you to embed different document formats directly into a [re-frame](https://github.com/day8/re-frame) or [reagent](https://github.com/reagent-project/reagent) application.
-At the same time, rescope also provides simple escape hatches for when you need to provide HTML-specific structure or interactivity.
-Embedding with rescope is both simple and requires very little code, mostly just CSS.
-In return you get portable & customisable content that will stay styled precisely the way you define it.
+With `rescope`, modern browser features like the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) let you embed  most documents directly in a [re-frame](https://github.com/day8/re-frame) or [reagent](https://github.com/reagent-project/reagent) application.
+Rescoping requires very little code, mostly just CSS.
+At the same time, escape hatches are provided for when you need to restructure or add interactivity to your documents.

-Using [rescope.formats.xml](https://github.com/kuhumcst/rescope/tree/master/src/kuhumcst/rescope/formats), you can embed XML directly into your HTML page and still have it be completely valid HTML.
-The reagent component allows for treating XML not as a data interchange format, but as a visualisation of a document, a widget, or maybe even a little application.
+Using [rescope.formats.xml](https://github.com/kuhumcst/rescope/tree/master/src/kuhumcst/rescope/formats), you can embed XML directly in your web page as if it were completely valid HTML.
+XML is no longer just for data exchange, but can be viewed as a visualisation of a document, a widget, or maybe even a little application.

 CSS is automatically patched to reflect the tag & attribute renaming that allows the XML to moonlight as HTML.
-This means regular CSS can be written directly for XML even though it's being embedded in an HTML page.
-And by scoping the CSS inside a shadow DOM, there is no chance of clashing with any of the global CSS rules.
+This means regular CSS can be written directly for the XML.
+And since both CSS and XML are scoped inside a shadow DOM, there is no chance of clashing with any other CSS on the page.

-However, rescope can embed _any_ [hiccup-like](https://github.com/weavejester/hiccup) structure -- quite handy in the ClojureScript world!
+However, `rescope` can embed, style, and patch _any_ [hiccup-like](https://github.com/weavejester/hiccup) structure -- quite handy in the ClojureScript world!
 For example, the default output of [instaparse](https://github.com/Engelberg/instaparse) is a hiccup-like structure.
-The implication is clear: anything that can be parsed can be rescoped as a reagent component.
+The implication is clear: anything that can be parsed can potentially be rescoped as an interactive reagent component.

 Quickstart
 ----------